torba-rb/torba/README.md

 Torbafile is an assets specification.
 It is a plain text file that contains one or more sections, each of them describes one remote source of assets.

-Currently only zip archives and [Github releases][github-releases] are supported.
+Currently only zip, tar.gz archives and [Github releases][github-releases] are supported.

 #### Zip archive package